 Most work places have their own atmospheres and what is the norm in one may not be acceptable in another.
 This takes time to work out, so new starters should err on the side of caution.
 It's important your child doesn't lose their own identity, but fitting in will make their early days easier.
 The starting point to this is dressing appropriately for the work place.
 It's awkward arriving in a suit when everyone else is dressed casually and vice versa.
 The best way to find out about expectations is to check with the Human Resources department.
-Other tips include looking at the company website and seeing how employees in the images are dressed or making a note during interview.
-It's probably a good idea for them to buy a suitable working wardrobe so they have a small range of outfits that are always work appropriate.
-It will also make getting ready for work in the morning easier!
-If it's a formal environment, it's well worth investing in a hand-held steamer to make sure clothes are fresh, crease-free and look smart at all times - especially useful for trousers, skirts and jackets which don't need laundering frequently.
+Other

-Jamie Oliver student meals BBC student food Hungry Student
+Jamie Oliver student meals BBC student food

-Student Eats
+Hungry Student